Xion/cargo-contribute/README.md

     [kbknapp/clap-rs] #850: zsh completion is too strict on command line args -- https://github.com/kbknapp/clap-rs/issues/850
     [dtolnay/isatty] #1: Implement stdin_isatty() for Windows -- https://github.com/dtolnay/isatty/issues/1

+Now you can just pick one of the resulting issues and start hacking :)

 ## Installation

-`cargo-contribute` can be installed with `cargo install`:
+You can install `cargo-contribute` through the usual `cargo install`:

     $ cargo install cargo-contribute

-This shall put the `cargo-contribute` executable in your Cargo binary directory (e.g. `~/.cargo/bin`) -- which hopefully is in your `$PATH` -- and make it accessible as Cargo subcommand.
+This will put the `cargo-contribute` executable in your Cargo binary directory (e.g. `~/.cargo/bin`) -- which hopefully is in your `$PATH` -- and make it accessible as Cargo subcommand.

 ## Usage

-By default, `cargo-contribute` will suggest _all_ suitable issues filed against the direct dependencies of your project.
-You can limit their number using the `-n`/`--count` flag:
+By default, `cargo-contribute` suggests _all_ suitable issues filed against the direct dependencies of your project.
+You can limit their number with the `-n`/`--count` flag:

     $ cargo contribute -n 3
     [bluss/rust-itertools] #236: Forward `fn collect()` everywhere it is possible and where it makes a difference -- https://github.com/bluss/rust-itertools/issues/236
     [bluss/rust-itertools] #92: Group by that merges same key elements -- https://github.com/bluss/rust-itertools/issues/92
     [bluss/rust-itertools] #32: Add Debug implementations where possible -- https://github.com/bluss/rust-itertools/issues/32

-Additionally, you can tweak how each issue is printed out by using the `--format`/`-T` flag.
+Additionally, you can tweak the way an issue is printed out by using the `--format`/`-T` flag.
-It accepts a standard Rust `format!()` string:
+It accepts a standard Rust `format!()` string (see `--help` for the list of `{patterns}`):

     $ cargo contribute --format '{url}'
     https://github.com/kbknapp/clap-rs/issues/1094